Bobby Douglas: Competitive career

-Born into poverty, he excelled in athletics.
 At Bridgeport High School he wrestled, played running back in football, and played baseball.
 Douglas rose to the top in wrestling by capturing the Ohio 112-pound weight class crown in 1959 as a sophomore.
 He also won the 127-pound title as a senior.
 Though Douglas is often credited with being the first black Ohio high school state titlist, the honor rightly belongs to a 145-pound senior from John Adams named Ludie Graddy, who beat Euclid's Bill Murphy, 4–3, in the state championship match in 1958.

 Douglas began his college wrestling career at nearby West Liberty State College, located across the Ohio River in West Virginia.
 He wrestled there for two years and captured an NAIA championship and was second in the NCAA Championships.
 He then transferred to Oklahoma State, where he won the Big Eight Conference 147-pound crown.
 The Cowboys never lost a dual meet with Douglas in the lineup, and captured a pair of conference championships and the 1964 NCAA team title.

 On the senior level, Douglas captured five national championships and a pair of U.S. Olympic Trials titles.
 He had a fourth-place featherweight finish at the 1964 Olympics in Tokyo and captained the U.S. Olympic freestyle team at the 1968 Olympics in Mexico City.
 He won a silver and a bronze medal at the 1966 and 1970 world championships, respectively, and placed fourth in 1969.
 He was named the USA's outstanding wrestler in 1970, the year he retired.
 He accumulated a career record of 303–17–7 (.953) from his high school days through his World Championship competition.